 SELECTING A MORTGAGE LENDER—45 DAYS

 A real estate agent helps you find your next home, but your mortgage lender is your partner in paying for it.
 They’ll help you choose the right mortgage option and fill out the paperwork.
 It’s important to select your mortgage lender in 45 days or less.
 Each lender you meet with will check your credit score to determine what mortgage rates you could qualify for.
-Normally, this many inquiries into your credit could negatively impact your credit score, but when you’re rate shopping,
+Normally, this many inquiries into your credit could negatively impact your credit score, but when you’re rate shopping, FICO will consider all inquiries related to a mortgage made during a 45-day period as one single inquiry, which means less of an impact on your overall credit score.

 GETTING PREQUALIFIED FOR A LOAN—A FEW MINUTES TO A FEW DAYS